JuliaGaussianProcesses/KernelFunctions.jl/README.md

 ## Kernel functions for machine learning

-KernelFunctions.jl provide a flexible and complete framework for kernel functions.
+KernelFunctions.jl provides a flexible framework for defining kernel functions, and an extensive collection of implementations.

 The aim is to make the API as model-agnostic as possible while still being user-friendly.